calum74/econv/README.md

 template<typename T=unsigned, typename U=unsigned>
 class entropy_converter<T, U>
 ```
-See the next section for a description of the type parameters `T` and `U`.

 ### Member types
 ```c++
 typedef T result_type;
 ```
 The datatype used to store non-binary entropy.
-The larger this data type, the more efficient the entropy conversion becomes, but the entropy converter would pre-fetch more entropy up to the size of `result_type`.
+The larger this data type, the more efficient the entropy conversion, but the entropy converter pre-fetches more entropy up to the size of `result_type`.

 To ensure good efficiency, the size of `result_type` should be much larger than the output range, and *must* be twice as large as the maximum output range required.

 ```c++
 typedef U buffer_type;
 ```
 The datatype used to store binary entropy.
-It must be at least as large as the binary input device, and defaults to `unsigned` which is the size of data produced by `std::random_device`.
+It must be large enough to hold the binary input, and defaults to `unsigned` which is the output of `std::random_device`.

 ### Constructors